kaby76/dk.brics/README.md

 However, I found both the graphical and web server UI cumbersome to use, especially when trying to perform "edit/compile/run/debug" development.
 So I used the command-line interface mostly.

-* I had to change quite a bit of the code from `varN`, where `N` is some integer, into a realistic, purposeful name so I could debug and fix the code.
+* I had to change quite a bit of the code, renaming `Sometype varN `, where `N` is some integer, into a realistic, purposeful name.
+I couldn't debug and fix the code otherwise.

-* I don't think it computes multiple trees for an ambiguous parse because only one parse tree is computed and returned from the `parse()` function call.
+* `Parser.parse()` computes only a single AST for an ambiguous parse.

 * I found the `print()` method for printing an AST to be completely impossible to read.
 So, I wrote the routine `myprint()` to print out the AST as an indented structure, using the names of the nodes of the nonterminals.